chenboy3/uniqlo_alarm/README.md

 > time.sleep(MIN)

 Change the value within `time.sleep` to however often you want to query the endpoint (be careful not to do it too often for rate limiting), the value is in seconds.

+### Querying other backends/doing it manually

+You can figure out the backend URL for a specific shirt by the following steps:

+1. Go to the page for a specific shirt (e.g. https://www.uniqlo.com/us/en/manga-ut-demon-slayer-short-sleeve-graphic-t-shirt-434410.html?dwvar_434410_color=COL00&cgid=ut-graphic-tees-manga-demon-slayer#start=1&cgid=ut-graphic-tees-manga-demon-slayer).
+2. Open up the developer tools (assuming you're on Chrome with `CTRL + SHIFT + C`).
+3. Go to the Network tab
+4. Click the clear button (the 🚫 symbol) to clear all previous traffic.
+5. Click on a shirt size (the one you're looking for).
+6. Look for the item that starts with `Product-GetAvailability`, right click and Open in New Tab.
+7. And voila, you'll be able to see the backend for that specific item, color, and size and the Uniqlo metadata that comes with it.